 Contributing to VOLTTRON¶

 As an open source project VOLTTRON requires input from the community to keep development focused on new and useful features.
 To that end were are revising our commit process to hopefully allow more committers to be apart of the community.
 The following document outlines the process for source code and documentation to be submitted.
-There are gui tools that may make this process easier, however I am going to focus on what is required from the command line.
+There are GUI tools that may make this process easier, however this document will focus on what is required from the command line.

-The only requirements for this is the program git and your favorite web browser.
+The only requirements for contributing are Git (Linux version control software) and your favorite web browser.

 Forking the main VOLTTRON repository¶

 The first step to editing the repository is to fork it into your own user space.
-This is done by pointing your favorite web browser to http://github.com/VOLTTRON/volttron and the clicking Fork on the upper right of the screen.
-(Note you must have a github account to fork the repository, if you don’t have one then click Sign Up in the upper right corner and create one).
+This is done by pointing your favorite web browser to http://github.com/VOLTTRON/volttron and then clicking “Fork” on the upper right of the screen.
+(Note: You must have a GitHub account to fork the repository.
+If you don’t have one, we encourage you to sign up https://github.com/join?source_repo=VOLTTRON%2Fvolttron.)

 Cloning ‘YOUR’ VOLTTRON forked repository¶

 The next step in the process is to get your forked repository down to your computer to work on.
-This will create an identical copy of the github on your local machine.
+This will create an identical copy of the GitHub repository on your local machine.
 To do this you need to know the address of your repository.
-Luckily the github has a convention so your repository address will be https://github.com/<YOUR USERNAME>/volttron.git.
-From a terminal execute the following commands which will create a directory in your home directory and then change to that directory, clone from your repository, and finally change into the cloned repository.
+The URL to your repository address will be “https://github.com/<YOUR USERNAME>/volttron.git”.
+From a terminal execute the following commands which will create a directory “git” in your home directory and then change to that directory, clone from your repository, and finally change into the cloned repository.